andyvr/stripe-payments/README.md

 <h5>Installation</h5>

-Most convenient way is to install the extension with Composer:
+Most convenient way is to install the extension with Composer, add following to your _composer.json_ file:

 ```
 {